rafaelmagalhaesguedes/JavaExampleMicroservices/README.md

 # Java SE Microservices

-Este repositório contém uma coleção de microservices Java que demonstram conceitos básicos de arquitetura de microservices, comunicação entre serviços e processamento de dados distribuído.
+This repository contains a collection of Java microservices demonstrating basic concepts of microservices architecture, inter-service communication, and distributed data processing.

 ## Microservices

-- ms-store-1: Microservice simulando uma loja fictícia que fornece informações sobre vendas.
+- ms-store-1: Microservice simulating a fictional store providing information about sales.

-- ms-store-2: Microservice simulando outra loja fictícia que fornece informações sobre vendas.
+- ms-store-2: Microservice simulating another fictional store providing information about sales.

-- ms-analytics: Microservice que calcula o valor total de vendas de todas as lojas.
+- ms-analytics: Microservice calculating the total sales value from all stores.

-## Tecnologias Utilizadas
+## Technologies Used

 - Java